Where is Worzel Gummidge filmed?

 The field Worzel calls home was filmed in countryside close to Berry Bushes Farm in King’s Langley, Hertfordshire.
 This time around, Worzel’s neighbours include goblins, a giant basilisk and a certain boy wizard – it’s less than 10 minutes away from Warner Bros. studios at Leavesden, home of The Making of Harry Potter tour.
 Many of the other countryside exteriors were also filmed around King’s Langley.

-The opening sequence of Susan and John being driven down a high-hedged country lane was filmed at St Leonards, midway between Tring in Hertfordshire and Great Missenden in Buckinghamshire.
+The opening sequence to first ever Worzel Gummidge episode The Scarecrow of Scatterbrook sees Susan and John being driven down a high-hedged country lane – this filmed at St Leonards, midway between Tring in Hertfordshire and Great Missenden in Buckinghamshire.

 Taking his cue from Barbara Euphan Todd’s books, Mackenzie Crook has written Aunt Sally (Vicki Pepperdine) as just that – Worzel’s aunt (unlike that flaming temptress Una Stubbs, who set Jon Pertwee’s heart a-flutter in the 70s TV version).
 Instead, Crook has reintroduced Worzel’s literary love interest Earthy Mangold (Francesca Mills), whose day job is keeping the birds off a local allotment.
 The veg patch in question was filmed at Highfield Park in St Albans, Herts.